 For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Dr. Kaye to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
 At Highland Park Periodontics & Dental Implants, PLLC., we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflex, or dry mouth as a result of medication.
-Drs.
-Kaye and Rabe meet these challenges with sedation dentistry for the disabled.
+Dr. Kaye meet these challenges with sedation dentistry for the disabled.
 She will work with a skilled dental anesthesiologist who specializes in special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.